 …

 The four-address frame format can be used in GLK transmissions of data frames.
-The use of the four-address frame format is required for such MPDUs if the frame’s SA, TA, RA and DA fields (for the source address, transmitter address, receiver address and destination address) are all different from each other.
-The three address frame format can be used, as defined by Table 9-3 (To/From DS combinations in Data frames), provided the addresses are consistent with Table 9-26 (Address field contents).
+The use of the four-address frame format is required for such MPDUs if the frame’s SA, TA, RA and DA fields (for the source address, transmitter address, receiver address and destination address) are all different from each other or the RA is a group address.
+The three address frame format can be used, as defined by Table 9-3 (To/From DS combinations in Data frames), provided the addresses are consistent with Table 9-26 (Address field contents) and the RA is not a group address.

-As described in 4.3.27.3 (Selective reception of group addressed frames), when a GLK AP transmits a Data frame whose RA contains a group address, the contents of the RA will be a synthetic receiver address (SYNRA), and therefore its RA and DA values won’t be equal.
+As described in 4.3.27.3 (Selective reception of group addressed frames), when a GLK AP transmits a Data frame whose RA contains a group address, the contents of the RA will be a synthetic receiver address (SYNRA).
 A GLK non-AP STA supports selective reception of group addressed frames by supporting SYNRA reception.

 A SYNRA is a group addressed RA used by a GLK AP to forward frames to a subset of GLK non-AP STAs, as required by IEEE Std 802.1Q bridges.
 The use of a SYNRA can improve bandwidth usage in some cases.
 SYNRA addressing is only used in GLK AP transmissions.